orellabac/onprem-install/docs/README.preview-single-host.md

 [Click here for configuring 3rd Party integrations](README.integrations.md) including Slack.

-## Client setup for OnPrem installations
+## Client setup for On-Prem installations

 Before the developers in your organization sign up for CodeStream they'll need to update the settings in their IDE to point CodeStream at your OnPrem installation.
 [Click here for detailed instructions.](README.clientsetup.md)